-- Recognising that all children have the right to grow up free from abuse and harm. - Having conversations with and listening to children and families as early as possible. - Empowering our families, recognise their strengths and support them to build resilience. - Promoting joint working with parents and carers in the interest of children's welfare. - Ensuring those who have been harmed are never given the impression that they are creating a problem by reporting abuse, sexual harassment or violence. - Following safer recruitment procedures to ensure that staff are carefully selected, vetted and have the relevant qualifications and experience. - Ensuring that all staff are aware of and accept responsibility for helping to prevent the abuse of children. - Having a Designated Safeguarding Lead (DSL) on our Senior Leadership Team (SLT) who takes ultimate responsibility for children's protection, safety and well-being including online. - Supporting all staff to identify concerns and inform the Designated Safeguarding Lead. - Responding quickly and appropriately to all suspicions or allegations of abuse using the Sunderland Safeguarding Partnership's Multi Agency Threshold Guidance (2022.) sscp\multi\agency\guide\to\our\thresholds\of\need\proposed\revisions\august\2022\- final\revised\draft.pdf (safeguardingchildrensunderland.com) - Providing parents, carers and children with the opportunity to voice any concerns they may have.
-This includes having knowledge of, and ensuring children have access to their preferred methods of communication and that staff are trained in a variety of communication tools. - Adopting positive behaviour management strategies. - Regularly reviewing the effectiveness of the school's Child Protection Policy and Procedures, including this policy. - Working in partnership with external organisations and professionals to ensure that children are protected. - Creating a culture of learning and reflection by reviewing what we do well, what we could do better and what we can learn from any "near misses."
+- Recognising that all children have the right to grow up free from abuse and harm. - Having conversations with and listening to children and families as early as possible. - Empowering our families, recognise their strengths and support them to build resilience. - Promoting joint working with parents and carers in the interest of children's welfare. - Ensuring those who have been harmed are never given the impression that they are creating a problem by reporting abuse, sexual harassment or violence. - Following safer recruitment procedures to ensure that staff are carefully selected, vetted and have the relevant qualifications and experience. - Ensuring that all staff are aware of and accept responsibility for helping to prevent the abuse of children. - Having a Designated Safeguarding Lead (DSL) on our Senior Leadership Team (SLT) who takes ultimate responsibility for children's protection, safety and well-being including online.

+- Supporting all staff to identify concerns and inform the Designated Safeguarding Lead. - Responding quickly and appropriately to all suspicions or allegations of abuse using the Sunderland Safeguarding Partnership's Multi Agency Threshold Guidance (2022.) sscp_multi_agency_guide_to_our_thresholds_of_need_proposed_revisions_august_2022- final_revised_draft.pdf (safeguardingchildrensunderland.com) - Providing parents, carers and children with the opportunity to voice any concerns they may have.
+This includes having knowledge of, and ensuring children have access to their preferred methods of communication and that staff are trained in a variety of communication tools. - Adopting positive behaviour management strategies. - Regularly reviewing the effectiveness of the school's Safeguarding Policy and Procedures, including this policy. - Working in partnership with external organisations and professionals to ensure that children are protected. - Creating a culture of learning and reflection by reviewing what we do well, what we could do better and what we can learn from any "near misses."

-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2023 and Working Together to Safeguard Children (WTTSC 2018) and the Governance Handbook.
-We comply with this guidance and the procedures set out by Sunderland Safeguarding Children's Partnership.
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) and Working Together to Safeguard Children (WTTSC 2023) and the Maintained schools governance guide - Guidance - GOV.UK (www.gov.uk) We comply with this guidance and the procedures set out by Sunderland Safeguarding Children's Partnership.